SciCompMod/memilio/cpp/memilio/io/README.md

 # MEmilio C++ IO

-This directory contains utility for reading and writing data from and to files in different formats.
+This directory contains utilities for reading and writing data from and to files in different formats.
 The main part is a serialization framework that can be used to define the structure of data without using a specific file format.
 There are implementations of the framework for different formats.
 The framework is described in detail below, also see the [serialization example](../../examples/serialize.cpp).

 ## The Serialization framework